TEAM SNAPDRAGON AT PLMR ANALYSE THE HOUSING POLICY EMERGING FROM LABOUR AND CONSERVATIVE CONFERENCE

-Team Snapdragon at PLMR analyse the housing policy emerging from Labour and Conservative Conference
+Analysing the housing policies emerging from the recent Labour and Conservative Party conferences

 Corbyn opened his housing section of his speech with reference to Grenfell, holding that up as emblematic of the failure of the housing system overall and setting the tone for how his speech and policy would go.
 Under Labour we will have:

 - A policy to ensure that every home is fit for human habitation – although no detail on how that is managed and policed.